EXPERT LEAK DETECTION

 If You add more than 1" of water per week, YOU HAVE A LEAK!

 Call for sevice so I can quickly find and fix all the leaks and prevent serious damage to your pool.
 A leak as small as 1/4" per day from an average 16 x 32 pool will leak 29,200 gallons / year!
-Always check your pool lever for loss before closing it in the fall.
+Always check your pool level for loss before closing it in the fall.
 Leaks that go unrepaired can cause severe damage to the wall structure, undermine the bottom, or damage a liner beyond repair.
 NEVER ALLOW A POOL TO DRAIN DOWN LOW OR EMPTY!

 Never put chlorine in your skimmers!!!